US factories grew at faster pace in August

 U.S. factories grew at a faster pace in August as American industry continues to show robust health.

-The Institute for Supply Management, a trade group of purchasing managers, says its manufacturing index jumped last month to 61.3 from 58.1 in July.
+The Institute for Supply Management, a trade group of purchasing managers, said Tuesday that its manufacturing index jumped last month to 61.3 from 58.1 in July.
 Anything over 50 signals growth, and U.S. manufacturing is on a 24-month winning streak.
 Sixteen of 18 manufacturing industries expanded in August, led by makers of electronic equipment, clothing, textiles and paper products.

 Continue Reading Below